 Russellville is a medium-sized city located in the state of Alabama.
 With a population of 10,736 people and four associated neighborhoods, Russellville is the 62nd largest community in Alabama.

-The citizens of Russellville are slightly less educated than the national average of 21.84% for the average city or town: 15.19% of adults in Russellville have a bachelor's degree or advanced degree
+The percentage of adults in Russellville with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.19% of adults in Russellville have a bachelor's degree or advanced degree.

 The per capita income in Russellville in 2022 was $25,681, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $102,724 for a family of four.
 However, Russellville contains both very wealthy and poor people as well.